 We have assumed an average investment return of 4% over the years.
-It is possible that the total payout may be much higher; for instance, at 8% rate of return, total payout will be = Rs.
-25,75, 907.
+The total payout may be much higher.
+For instance, at an 8% rate of return, the total payout will be = Rs.
+25,65, 903.

-The nominee can choose to convert the same amount in a monthly income of Rs.
+The nominee can choose to convert the same amount into a monthly income of Rs.
 16, 857, which will continue for 135 months.

 The policy will now continue as it would have in Mr. Verma’s presence with future premiums waived off by Max Life.
 The company will also pay the maturity amount as shown in the table above.